ananthakumaran/paisa/docs/src/tutorial.md

     code: 120684
 ```

-**paisa** can fetch the latest price of mutual fund commodity as of
+**paisa** can fetch the latest price of mutual funds and nps funds as
-today.
-For other types of commodities, the purchase/sell price of the
+of today.
+For other types of commodities, the purchase/sell price of
-last transaction would be considered the latest price.
-The code is the
+the last transaction would be considered the latest price.
+The code is
-scheme code of the fund.
+the scheme code of the fund.
 The *search* command can be used to find
 scheme code

 ```shell